orbeon/orbeon-forms-doc/xforms/events-standard.md

 Orbeon Forms partially supports the XForms 1.1 `delay` attribute on `<xf:dispatch>`.
 The limitations are:

+* Events are not combined as specified in XForms 1.1.
+* Custom event context information is not supported and simply ignored.

-* A delay greater than zero always incurs a round-trip with the client.
+Until Orbeon Forms 4.10 included, a delay greater than zero always incurs a round-trip with the client.
 This may mean higher latency and resource usage than could be expected.
 You are advised to use delays in the order of seconds at least.

-* Events are not combined as specified in XForms 1.1.
-* Custom event context information is not supported and simply ignored.
+Since Orbeon Forms 4.11, delayed events are checked for expiration before sending responses to the client.

 #### Extensions